-The grey market is different to the black market.
+Before we get started, the grey market is very different from the black market.

 A black market contains products of which are fraudulent or stolen.
 A law would need to have been broken in order for the products to appear there.

 A grey market is perfectly legal.
 They contain genuine products but are found in non-approved selling channels which means the distribution channel would need to have been broken.